 For more than sixty (60) years the City of Stevenson Fire Volunteers and the Skamania County District 2 Fire Volunteers have joined together to provide fire prevention and suppression services for the protection of life and property within the City and District boundaries.
-Fire chief Wayne Martin is responsible for the general conduct and operation of the department.
+Fire Chief Rob Farris is responsible for the general conduct and operation of the department.

-In 2012 the all volunteer department counted thirty-six (36) active volunteers.
-Those volunteers responded to forty-three (43) City incidents; twenty-two (22) District incidents and sixteen (16) mutual aid calls.
+In 2014 the all volunteer department counted twenty-three (23) active volunteers.
+Those volunteers responded to thirty-two (32) City incidents; twenty-seven (27) District incidents and forty-three (43) mutual aid calls.
 An incident could include a fire response, assistance at motor vehicle collisions or assisting the Skamania County EMS on emergency medical calls.
 The volunteers also participated in public education events (e.g. SHS Every 15 Minutes), county wide disaster training, general fire training and special fire suppression exercises.
 The Fire Chief or his/her designee reviews all development plans and certain building permits for fire protection requirements.

 Representatives from the City of Stevenson Fire Department, Skamania Fire District #2, Skamania County Hospital District (ambulance), Skamania County Department of Emergency Management & Sheriff’s Office, Skamania Search and Rescue are meeting to explore the advantages and disadvantages of sharing a single central emergency services facility for offices, meeting space, hall/garages, and training needs.
 During this time of declining revenues all of the departments are challenged by lack of space to store essential vehicles/equipment.
 A $24,000 planning grant with cash matches from all of the partners is funding the services of an emergency services consultant to guide the project.